 Manage Security and Privacy Settings in the Google Translate App on Your iPhone 6

-Edited by Grimm, Imado, Eng, Inukshuk and 1 other
+Edited by Grimm, Imado, Eng, Inukshuk

 Hello.
 You are watching VisiHow, and today we are going to teach you how to setup and manage the security and privacy settings on Google translate on your iPhone 6.

 - 18To be honest with you I leave all of these ON because I am not holding out signs and translating things that I really care if anyone sees, in fact, generally speaking, the only sign I might translate would be a road sign that I could not figure out myself and that has not happened yet.Let us press the back arrow.
 We will tap on Handwriting.